DunoCgame/HorizonFrontierJs/README.md

 With 'transition.state' you can get the state of the transition this returns false at start and true at end.

+>Transition.resert();

+with 'transition.resert'you can reset the values ​​of a transition.

 ###### Example

 ```